ian910297/Important-Things/README.md

 # Important-Things

-* note.txt
+* quotes.txt
 Store quotes, which are important to me

+* dead.txt
+Nothing